About me

 What can you expect from me?

-I believe that developing a therapeutic relationship is of the utmost importance, so I will bring my whole self into the work we do and invite you to do the same.
-Genuineness, trust, and empathy are key to ensuring that you feel valued, listened to, and supported, which in turn will enable you to make the changes you seek in time.
+As developing the therapeutic relationship is of the utmost importance, I will bring my whole self into the work we do and invite you to do the same.
+Genuineness, trust, and empathy are key to ensuring that you feel valued, listened to, and validated, which in turn will enable you to make the changes you seek in time.

 How do we begin?

-Once you have gotten in touch, via email or telephone, we can arrange an initial free 30-minute consultation.
+Once you get in touch, via email or telephone, we can arrange an initial free 30-minute consultation.
 This lets us meet each other and begin to get to know what working together will be like.
-I will also provide you with information about the counselling process, which includes the contract and boundaries we both agree to undertake to ensure that you feel safe and secure.
-You will also be invited to ask any questions you may have so that you can finish the consultation feeling clear about what counselling is and how it might help, support, and enable you.
+I will also provide you with information about the therapy process to ensure that you feel safe and secure.
+You will be invited to ask any questions you may have so that you can finish the consultation feeling clear about what therapy is and how it might help, support, and enable you.

 The 1st session

-This begins with a little admin regarding the contract and contact details, and also focuses on the goals you may have from therapy.
-We may begin to shape the outcome(s) you would like to move towards as a way of measuring your growth through the sessions.
-This session will last for 60 minutes and, for some clients, can even be enough for them.
+Here we begin to shape your therapy outcome(s), so that we can measure your progress and growth through the sessions.
+This session will last for 50-60 minutes and, for some clients, can even be enough for them.
 Alternatively, it may become clear that further sessions will be useful to you.

 Further sessions